HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/mystor/rust-cpp - Embed C++ directly inside your rust code!
 [2019-10-25][Active] https://github.com/darfink/chakracore-rs#chakracore-sys - This library handles the static and dynamic linking of the JavaScript Runtime.
 The rust bindings are generated (on the fly) for the interface, therefore the entire API is exposed and accessable.
 [2019-10-27][Active] https://github.com/That3Percent/js-object - A macro for creating JavaScript objects.
+[2019-10-28][Active] https://github.com/PistonDevelopers/dyon - A rusty dynamically typed scripting language.
+Sven Nilsen started this project in early 2016.
+The idea was to make a simple, but convenient scripting language that integrated well with Rust.
+[2019-10-28][Active] https://github.com/immunant/c2rust - C2Rust helps you migrate C99-compliant code to Rust.
+The translator (or transpiler) produces unsafe Rust code that closely mirrors the input C code.
+The primary goal of the translator is to preserve functionality; test suites should continue to pass after translation.
+Generating safe and idiomatic Rust code from C ultimately requires manual effort.
+However, we are building a scriptable refactoring tool that reduces the tedium of doing so.
+You can also cross-check the translated code against the original (tutorial).

+[2019-10-28][Active] https://github.com/d-unseductable/ruru - Native Ruby extensions written in Rust.

 ### Middleware relatives
 [2019-10-18][Active] https://github.com/pingcap/raft-rs - A distributed consensus algorithm implemented in Rust.